Chengdu Challenge #8: Twice-Cooked Pork (Hui Guo Rou)

 - 1 teaspoon sugar

-- 2 thin leeks, or one fatter, American-style leek, cut in ½-inch sections
+- 2 thin leeks, or one fatter, American-style leek, cut in ½-inch sections, cleaned and separated into rings

 - Bring a pot of water to a boil and add the whole pork belly.
-Reduce heat and simmer belly until cooked through, around 30-40 minutes.
-Remove belly and allow to cool, then place in the refrigerator for a few hours or the freezer for 20-30 minutes, which will firm up the meat and make it easier to slice.
+Reduce heat and simmer belly until cooked through, around 20 minutes.
+Remove belly and allow to cool, then place in the refrigerator for a few hours or the freezer for 30-40 minutes, which will firm up the meat and make it easier to slice.
 Slice crosswise very thinly, into about ⅛-inch-thick pieces.
+If some pieces are too thick, cut them into strips.

 - Heat a dry wok until hot.
 Add 2 tablespoons peanut or canola oil, and when it just begins to smoke add the pork slices.
 Stir-fry until the pork slices are about half-way done and begin to curl.
 (If the pork renders more than about 3 or 4 tablespoons fat, pour the excess off, though do leave enough to make a sauce.)